 Caroline states that the GSA is currently planning a winter trip for students in February and are looking for volunteers for that event.

-Caroline adds that the GSA and The Phoenix are holding a collaborating event for Valentine’s day: Romantic Trivia Night.
+Caroline adds that the GSA and The Phoenix are holding a collaborative event for Valentine’s day: Romantic Trivia Night.

 Caroline explains that the GSA has met with the Athletics office to discuss holding some graduate-related events.